 The next job was to fit the top rail to the planter.
 This would give the impression of a thicker wood.

 For this I have used 95x45mm timber with the corners cut at 45 degree angles.
 You can see in the picture above I have used blocks of wood so that the top rail can be securely fixed to the planter without any visible screw heads.

 Here is the completed planter build before we’ve added any colour of plants.

 As you can see it’s quite deep and will require a lot of soil to fill it.
 This was intentional for us as we filled it will all the soil we dug out for our ‘in ground trampoline‘.

-For many of you it will be a good idea to build a platform all the way across the planter at a similar height to the seat.
-This will save you trying to fill the whole thing with soil which could get expensive.
-Just remember to install a moisture barrier and allow for drainage in the centre.
+For many of you, it will be a good idea to build a platform all the way across the planter at a similar height to the seat.
+This will save you from trying to fill the whole thing with soil which could get expensive.
+Just remember to install a moisture barrier and allow for drainage.